smedagli/ml_prod/ml_prod/README.md

 * `common.py`:
 contains common tools, function and paths for the project
 * `train_model.py`:
-Script to train machine learning model
+Script to train machine learning model (and also to do inference)
 * `ml/data.py`:
 tools and functions to pre-process data
 * `ml/model.py`: